Monthly Reporting Process Best Practices

 Through integration and targeted tools, CPMs reduce or eliminate slow and error-prone manual data entry, freeing up potentially hundreds of hours of your accountants‚Äô time every year and speeding up the reporting process, so it can be completed weekly.
-To support trends of more analysis and less manual work, leading CPMs like Solver also deliver hundreds of ready-to-use templates that make reporting a breeze on any timeline.
+To support trends of more analysis and less manual work, leading CPMs also deliver hundreds of ready-to-use templates that make reporting a breeze on any timeline.

 2. Make up-to-date data available to key decision makers and stakeholders at all times and in all places

 To drive a company forward in uncertain times, it takes an ‚Äúall hands on deck‚ÄĚ approach that requires every one of your team members to understand where the corporation is going and why.

 Studies have proven that tracking measurable progress against goals can be a great motivator on both an individual and team level, which is why many companies are choosing to make financial data available to all team members.
 At the very least, leading companies are sharing financial reports with Line of Business and departmental leaders in addition to key decision makers.

 - It empowers the CFO and Finance department to easily collaborate with operations leaders to determine appropriate Key Performance Indicators (KPIs) that will drive positive results across the company.